Universal Credit: Current status

 In July 2018 the Secretary of State for Work and Pensions, Damian Green, announced a further 12-month delay to the planned implementation completion date to allow additional contingency time, taking that to 2022.
 This was the seventh rescheduling since 2013, pushing the implementation completion date to five years later than originally planned.
 In October 2018, the full rollout of Universal Credit will be delayed again to December 2023.

 As of February 2016, 364,000 people had made claims for Universal Credit.
 Government research stated "Universal Credit claimants find work quicker, stay in work longer and earn more than the Jobseekers' Allowance claimants."
 Delays in payments were getting claimants into rent arrears and other debts, however.
 Claimants may wait up to thirteen weeks for their first payment.
 Tenants can get into rent arrears more frequently on Universal Credit rather than Housing Benefit and many risk eviction and homelessness as a result.
 Landlords may refuse potential tenants on the benefit and marriages have broken up under the strain of coping with these delays and managing on Universal Credit.

-Frank Field, MP and charities state women have been forced into prostitution because they could not manage during times when Universal Credit payments were delayed.
+In 2018, Frank Field, MP and charities stated women have been forced into prostitution because they could not manage during times when Universal Credit payments were delayed.
 Field stated, "If I told people a few years ago that this was happening they would have thought I was off my rocker.
 I'm still struggling to comprehend it.
 Women often come to us in tears, they say the benefits system has got worse and they have very little choice."
 Fields also said, "I wrote to the secretary of state about how the rollout of universal credit in Birkenhead is not going as well as we’re told in the House of Commons, with some women taking to the red light district for the first time.
 Might she [Esther McVey] come to Birkenhead and meet those women's organisations and the police who are worried about women's security being pushed into this position?"
 In 2019 the Work and Pensions Committee of the House of Commons heard evidence from women claiming they had been forced into prostitution through delays in paying Universal Credit or because Universal Credit payments were insufficient to meet their basic needs.
 The committee recommended ending the five-week wait for a first payment and, giving vulnerable claimants advances that did not need to be repaid if they would otherwise experience hardship.